 TMS therapy has proven to be successful in individuals with treatment-resistant depression.
 Learn more about the safety and side effects of TMS therapy and how NeuroStar TMS therapy may help alleviate your symptoms.

-Clinical data and case studies with TMS therapy have demonstrated significant effectiveness in reducing or eliminating depression symptoms.
+Clinical data and case studies with TMS therapy have demonstrated significant effectiveness in reducing or eliminating depression with anxiety symptoms.
 In a recent study, 83% of people treated with NeuroStar TMS therapy experienced measurable results, and up to 62% experienced complete remission.
+(Sackeim HA, et al. (2020).
+J

 NeuroStar TMS therapy does not require surgery or implanted devices.
 Unlike electroconvulsive therapy (ECT), it does not carry the risks of memory loss nor purposely trigger seizure activity.